 Hugo-award winning author, Mary Robinette Kowal is a novelist and professional puppeteer.
 Her debut novel Shades of Milk and Honey (Tor 2010) was nominated for the 2010 Nebula Award.
 In 2008 she won the Campbell Award for Best New Writer, while three of her short fiction works have been nominated for the Hugo Award: “Evil Robot Monkey” in 2009 and “For Want of a Nail” in 2011, which won the Hugo for short story that year.
 Her stories have appeared in Strange Horizons, Asimov’s, and several Year’s Best anthologies.

-Fran Wilde’s novels and short stories have been nominated for two Nebula awards and a Hugo, and include her Andre Norton- and Compton-Crook-winning debut novel, Updraft (Tor 2015), its sequels, Cloudbound (2016) and Horizon (2017), and the novelette “The Jewel and Her Lapidary” (Tor.com Publishing 2016).
+Fran Wilde’s novels and short stories have been finalists for three Nebula awards, two Hugo awards, and a World Fantasy Award, and include her Andre Norton- and Compton-Crook-winning debut novel, Updraft (Tor 2015), its sequels, Cloudbound (2016) and Horizon (2017), Riverland (Abrams, 2019), and the novelette “The Jewel and Her Lapidary” (Tor.com Publishing 2016).
 Her short stories appear in Asimov’s, Tor.com, Beneath Ceaseless Skies, Shimmer, Nature, and the 2017 Year’s Best Dark Fantasy and Horror.
 She holds an MFA in poetry, an MA in information design and information architecture, and writes for publications including The Washington Post, Tor.com, Clarkesworld, io9.com, and GeekMom.com.
 You can find her on Twitter, Facebook, and at franwilde.net.